happybeing/dweb/dweb-cli/README.md

 - RESTful and Rust APIs for dynamic websites and desktop apps

 - backup and sync using [rclone](https://github.com/rclone/rclone/) (is planned)

+Web apps are easy and quick to build:
+- **Publii** - build blogs and websites using this third party desktop app
+- **Names** - list, create and delete memorable names for Autonomi websites
+- **Fileman** - view versioned files on Autonomi by address or name

+You can use any **static site generator** that does what you need.

+### Status
+**IMPORTANT:** **dweb** and **Autonomi** are at an early stage so regard this as experimental (pre-alpha).
+Everything here works on a local test network and can be used to try things out or begin building web apps for Autonomi.

+Note: instructions below have been written for the public network, so be aware that most things only work on a test network for now.
+Some have had success publishing on the Autonomi public network, but it will be much easier to begin with a local testnet.
+To start a local testnet see [Test your App](#test-your-app).

 ### Quickstart dweb Browsing
 If you have Rust installed you can view websites live on Autonomi in two steps: